celo-org/docs/blog/04-19-2023-how-to-build-a-computer-retail-store-using-celo-composer/how-to-build-a-computer-retail-store-using-celo-composer.md

 - **fetchMyProducts** function fetches the products added by the currently authenticated user by calling the `getProductsByUser` function of the smart contract.
 It returns the user's products as an array of Computer objects.

-- **handleClick** function is an event handler that is triggered when a user clicks the "buy" button on a product card.
-It gets the product index from the clicked button, calls the `buyProduct` function, and triggers a state update to reflect the new product status.

 - **approvePrice** function is called when a user approves a transaction by entering their password.
 It is used to approve the price of the product in the ERC20 contract.

-- **buyProduct** function is called to execute the transaction on the blockchain to buy a product.
-It receives the product index and the price as arguments, and executes the transaction using the ethers library.
+- **handleClick** function is an event handler that is triggered when a user clicks the "buy" button on a product card.
+It gets the product index from the clicked button, calls the `buyProduct` function, and triggers a state update to reflect the new product status. `buyProduct` function is called to execute the transaction on the blockchain to buy a product.
+It receives the product index and the price as arguments, and executes the transaction `kit` which is used to send transactions to the Celo network, by calling the appropriate methods on the smart contract instances.
 It then returns a boolean value indicating the success of the transaction.

 - **deleteProduct** function is called to delete a product from the marketplace.
 It receives the product index as an argument, and updates the state variables accordingly to remove the product from the marketplace.